 |Breaking the Code: Imitates with some precision the sounds of music in the environment, specifically tonal patterns and rhythm patterns.|

-Age 3-5 to age 4-6: Engages with conscious thought focused
+Age 3-5 to age 4-6: Engages with conscious thought focused primarily on self.

 |Introspection: Recognizes the lack of coordination between singing and breathing and between chanting and muscular movement, including breathing.|

 |Coordination: Coordinates singing and chanting with breathing and movement.|

 The types and stages of preparatory audiation are hierarchical and progressively cumulative, the extent of success with each higher type being dependent upon the extent of success with all types below it.